Chopin etude No. 1, with fingerings for the left hand and exercises

 Forgetting something because you didn't repeat it in time, is wasted time that you can't get back.

-(But of course, if you're sure that you don't like a piece any more, then you shouldn't play it any more.)
+(But if you're sure that you don't like a piece any more, then you shouldn't play it any more.
+So think about it, before you start learning a new piece, if you will still like it in 10 or 20 years.)

 Piano playing should of course be brilliant and expressive, but above all, it should be simple, true and natural, with as little ego as possible.